zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

     - The query's `projections` list contains the primary key - this is required to match the response data to the request.
 Note all fields are included by default so this is only a concern if you explicitly specify the projection expression.
 - If a query does not qualify for auto-batching it will be parallelised automatically (manually `zip`'ed queries only)

-# Batching using the `forEach` function
+# Batching using the `batch` function

-Note if you use the `forEach(someCollection)(el => someQuery)` function for batching there is no defaulting to parallel queries - you will get a `DynamoDBError.BatchError.UnbatchableQueryError` with a detailed message if any of the above rules are violated.
+Note if you use the `batch(someCollection)(el => someQuery)` function for batching there is no defaulting to parallel queries - you will get a `DynamoDBError.BatchError.UnbatchableQueryError` with a detailed message if any of the above rules are violated.

-The use of `forEach` the recommended approach for batching queries rather using `zip` - however you will have to manage the size of the batch (see next section).
+The use of `batch` the recommended approach for batching queries rather using `zip` - however you will have to manage the size of the batch (see next section).

 ## Maximum batch sizes for `BatchWriteItem` and `BatchGetItem`

-When using the `zip` or `forEach` operations one thing to bear in mind is the maximum number of queries that the `BatchWriteItem` and `BatchGetItem` operations can handle:
+When using the `zip` or `batch` operations one thing to bear in mind is the maximum number of queries that the `BatchWriteItem` and `BatchGetItem` operations can handle:

 - `BatchWriteItem` can handle up to **25** `PutItem` or `DeleteItem` operations
 - `BatchGetItem` can handle up to **100** `GetItem` operations